RarelyCharlie/rarelycharlie.github.io/_howto/editor.md

 ---
 The editor is the part of 7 Cups where you type posts in the forums and entries in your feed.

 This page describes how you might be able to enhance the editor with more features.
-The features include lists, quotes, and tables.
+The features include lists, quotes, tables, and extra simleys.

 Some of the other features in the enhanced editor are experimental, and some of them might not work.
 The enhanced editor is only supported on a best efforts basis without any guarantees.